Diversity Collection

 • Image → Type

 Click OK to close the window.
-Your query conditions will be displayed as in the image below.
+Your query conditions will now be displayed as shown in the image below.

-Project → Project: Here you may choose from a list of possible entries.
+Project → Project: Here, you can choose from a list of available entries.
 Select your current project.

 Collection specimen → Acc.
-Nr.: From the operator drop-down list choose “~” and enter the first letters of your accession number.
+Nr.: From the operator drop-down list, choose “~” and enter the first letters of your accession number.
 You may include wildcards.
-Other options are e.g. “-” for a range or “>” for a lower limit.
-The conditions will be interpreted as text!
-So 2 will be listed after 10 etc.
+Other operators include “-” for a range or “>” for a lower limit.
+Note: The conditions are interpreted as text, so for example, 2 will be listed after 10.

-Collection specimen → Creat. by.: From the operator drop-down list choose “=” and choose your user name from the list.
+Collection specimen → Creat. by.: From the operator drop-down list, choose “=” and select your username from the list.

-Collection specimen → Cre. dat.: From the operator drop-down list choose “=” and choose the current date with the help of the calendar.
+Collection specimen → Cre. dat.: From the operator drop-down list, choose “=” and choose the current date using the calendar.

-Organism → Presence: From the operator drop-down list choose “•” which means that an organism is present.
+Organism → Presence: From the operator drop-down list, choose “•” which indicates that an organism is present.

-Organism → Only obs: Uncheck the checkbox to find organisms which were not only observed.
+Organism → Only obs: Uncheck the checkbox to find organisms that were not only observed.

-Part of a specimen → Mat.cat.: Use the button on the right of the combobox to open the hierarchy and select “herbarium sheet”.
+Part of a specimen → Mat.cat.: Click the button on the right side of the combobox to open the hierarchy and select “herbarium sheet”.

-After all query conditions are set, click on the button to start the query.
-In the result list you should find the specimen created in this tutorial.
-If the remember query option is a activ, the last query will be saved and is availabel after a restart.
+Once all query conditions have been set, click the button to run the query.
+The result list should include the specimen created during this tutorial.
+If the remember query option is active, the last query will be saved and is available after restarting the application.